 What courts do you appear in?

 We appear in every court in South East Queensland.
-Just some of the courts we appear in for stealing offences are;
+Just some of the courts we appear in for stealing are;

 For a full list of Courts we appear in click here.